On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Objectives and Methodology

 \section{Objectives and Methodology}

-The primary goal of our analysis is to quantify an upper bound on carbon savings from spatiotemporal workload shifting.
-Given carbon intensity's variations and computing's substantial workload flexibility, our hypothesis was that spatiotemporal workload scheduling could yield significant reductions in computing's carbon emissions.
-To quantify carbon savings and evaluate our hypothesis, we focus on answering the specific research questions below.
+The primary goal of our analysis is to quantify an upper bound on carbon reduction from spatiotemporal workload shifting under ideal and constrained conditions.
+Our hypothesis is that while the upper bound of spatiotemporal workload shifting exhibits significant reductions in computing’s carbon emissions, a substantial gap exists between the ideal and constrained conditions.
+To quantify carbon reduction and evaluate our hypothesis, we focus on answering the specific research questions below.
 We then outline our methodology for answering these questions.